 Appropriate attire for the two days of Orientation/Interviews is as follows:

 Orientation: Business casual (slacks, skirts or pants, shirt or top, no tie required).
-Wear shoes that will be comfortable during the walking tour of the Health Science Center.

 Applicants are encouraged to take advantage of all orientation activities, especially the dinner with the students since this activity usually answers most of applicants’ questions and provides a realistic insight into what it is like to be a student in the UF School of Physician Assistant Studies.
 Guests accompanying applicants are also encouraged to attend the dinner along with any other Orientation activities since this will provide them with insight into and understanding of the rigorous educational program that the applicants will be undertaking for the next two years.